BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/evil_army_list/assault_upon_helms_deep.md

 **Commander of the Uruk-hai** - The Uruk-hai Captain that is your General increases its Attacks and Wounds to 3 each.

 **Break the Walls** - Friendly Isengard Assault Ballistae may re-roll To Hit and Scatter Rolls of a 1.
-Additionally, when a friendly Demolition Charge is detonated, you may roll two dice on the Detonation Table rather than one and pick either result.
+Additionally, when a friendly Demolition Charge is detonated, you may roll two dice on the Detonation Table rather than one and [pick][Pick] either result.